imperva/perf-sampler/README.md

 - Executed once for 10 consecutive seconds.

 ### Aggregation and reporting
 Taking a snapshot of all threads is pretty easy.
-Making sense of the data and reporting it in a concise manner to easilly pinpointing the performance problems is the core logic of this sampler.
+Making sense of the data and reporting it in a concise manner to easily pinpointing the performance problems is the core logic of this sampler.

 Each method in the stack trace have two counters:
 - **Cumulative time** - How much time was spent inside that method **including** time spent on its called methods.